MiledKalbourji/CSCI401W/assignments/product_personas_stories/teacher.md

 **Description**

 - As a teacher, I need to have lists of students in each of my classes that I can choose from.
-- As a teacher, I need to be able to quickly check off students that are present - As a teacher, I need to have a button to send notifications to the parents of absent students.
+- As a teacher, I need to be able to quickly check off students who are present - As a teacher, I need to have a button to send notifications to the parents of absent students.

 **Acceptance Criteria**

+- Teachers find it easy and simple to navigate and use the web app
+- Teachers can quickly send notifications to parents at the press of a button

 **Constraints**